trilobiet/doabapi/README.md

 ## Widget implementation in HTML

-Using the REST API `https://widget.doabooks.org/prism/rest/...` JSON data can be requested to display PRISM data in your web sites' content in any way you want, applying any layout and styling of your own making.
+Using the REST API at `https://widget.doabooks.org/prism/rest/` JSON data can be requested to display PRISM data in your web sites' content in any way you want, applying any layout and styling of your own making.

-To keep things a bit more simple though, a script is available that renders HTML output `https://widget.doabooks.org/prism/html/...` in your web sites' DOM using a standardized layout.
+To keep things a bit simpler though, a script is available that renders HTML output from `https://widget.doabooks.org/prism/html/...` in your web sites' DOM using a standardized layout.
 Three ways of including the widget are described here.

 ### 1: PRISM data in a modal popup